The heart of

 Tunnel cabin for a plant with a high work rate

-A manufacturer of steel components implemented a tunnel cab with a vertical air draft, which enabled smooth batch painting without downtime - without the need for full automation and without costly hall modifications.
+A manufacturer of steel components implemented a tunnel cabin with a vertical air draft, which enabled smooth batch painting without downtime - without the need for full automation and without costly hall modifications.

 Zębatka lewa VS środkowa Zębatka prawa